down arrow

 You may notice we’ve omitted purely positive feedback from the severity scale.
 That’s not to say it’s unimportant — we love it when customers sing our praises.
 In these cases, you can just note it as “positive feedback” rather than giving a rating, as this severity scale use case focuses solely on constructive feedback.

 💚 Love research templates?
-Get our severity scale template and head to our library and download all of them for free
+Get our severity scale template on our free templates page

 Assessing levels of severity at scale